 5. Review of Owners Corporation / Body Corporate records and meeting minutes

-Property buyers who are considering purchasing a property that is governed by an owners corporation or a body corporate, should always understand the contribution and sinking fund costs associated with this type of scheme and I definitely advise to ask for a copy of the most recent Owner’s Corporation or Body Corporate meeting minutes.
+Property buyers who are considering purchasing a property that is governed by an owners corporation or a body corporate, should always understand the contribution and sinking fund costs associated with this type of scheme.
+As part of a comprehensive property due diligence process I definitely advise to ask for a copy of the most recent Owner’s Corporation or Body Corporate meeting minutes.

 You might be surprised to learn of some high cost maintenance issues that have been reported but not yet completed, but once you become the buyer the liability to contribute to the costs for any necessary rectification or maintenance work will become yours.
 This is one thing that could save you a lot of headaches down the track.